MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/New-MgUserProfileAccount.md

 ### -PreferredLanguageTag
 localeInfo
-To construct, please use Get-Help -Online and see NOTES section for PREFERREDLANGUAGETAG properties and create a hash table.
+To construct, see NOTES section for PREFERREDLANGUAGETAG properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphLocaleInfo